Full-Time

 Some travel required for strategic meetings and conferences.

 LendingTree connects consumers with various financial products and services, including loans, credit cards, and insurance.
-Users can fill out a single form on the LendingTree website to receive multiple offers from different lenders, allowing them to easily compare rates and terms.
-This process helps consumers find the best deals available.
-Unlike many competitors, LendingTree aggregates offers from multiple financial institutions, providing a transparent marketplace for users.
-The company's goal is to simplify the financial decision-making process for consumers and help them make informed choices about their financial needs.
+It operates as an online marketplace where users can fill out a single form to receive multiple offers from different lenders, allowing them to easily compare rates and terms.
+This process helps consumers find the best deals available for their financial needs.
+Unlike many competitors, LendingTree aggregates offers from multiple financial institutions, providing a transparent and competitive environment for users.
+The company's goal is to simplify the financial decision-making process for consumers, making it easier for them to access the financial products they need.

 Company Size